These Chicken & Butternut Squash Harvest Bowls are filled with fall flavours and an easy meal prep idea. Almost everything cooks on one pan!

 - 1 cup wild rice

-You'll add all ingredients to a rice cooker and just set it and forget it!
-You can also cook the above in a pot on the stove, which should take about 45 minutes.
-I prefer the rice cooker method because it's hands off and often provides a faster cook time but you can use what you have on hand.
+Add all the ingredients to a rice cooker and just set it and forget it!
+You can also cook the rice in a pot on the stovetop, which should take about 45 minutes.
+I prefer the rice cooker method because it's hands off and often provides a faster cooking time, but you can use what you have on hand.

 Storing and reheating